 After a few false starts, my first book is nearing completion and should be published in the next couple of months.
 See below for an excerpt from "Call Him, He's Home: A Regular Person's Guide to Prayer"

-Click Here to subscribe to get updates, including the link to buy copies of the book on Amazon.com
+Click Here to stay connected for updates, including the link to the book on Amazon.com

 What Does it Mean to Pray for Someone?